Understand Radio Architectures, Part 1

 In a simple detector receiver, the AM carrier wave excites a resonance in the inductor/tuned capacitor (LC) tank subcircuit.
 The tank acts like a local oscillator (LO) to the current through the diode is proportional to the amplitude of the resonance and this gives the baseband signal (typically analog audio).

 The baseband signal may be in either analog or digital format, depending upon the original format of the information used to modulate the AM carrier.As we shall see, this process of translating a signal down or up to the baseband level becomes a critical technique in most modern radios.
 The exception is time domain or pulse position modulation.
-Interestingly, th milf porn is scheme dates back to the earliest (spark gap) radio transmitters.
+Interestingly, this scheme dates back to the earliest (spark gap) radio transmitters.
 It’s strange how history repeats itself.
 Another example is that the earliest radios were digital (Morse code), than analog was considered superior (analog voice transmission), now digital is back!

 The final stage of a typical AM detector system is the amplifier, which is needed to provide adequate drive levels for an audio listening device, such as a headset or speaker.
 One of the disadvantages of the signal diode detector is its poor power transfer efficiency.
 But to understand this deficiency, you must first understand the limitation of the AM design that uses a halfwave rectifier at the receiver.
 At transmission from the source, the AM signal modulation process generates two copies of the information (voice or music) plus the carrier.
 For example, consider an AM radio station that broadcasts at a carrier frequency of 900 kHz.
 The transmission might be modulated by a 1000-Hz (1-kHz) signal or tone.
 The RF front end in an AM radio receiver will pick up the 900-kHz carrier signal along with the 1-kHz plus and minus modulation around the carrier, at frequencies of 901 and 899 kHz, respectively (see Fig. 8-5).
 The modulation frequencies are also known as the upper and lower sideband frequencies, respectively.